Devanshpatel07/https-github.com-Devanshpatel07-BallotChain/README.md

 ### Prerequisites

 - Node.js (v18.x or later)
-- Rust and Cargo (Only if compiling smart contracts locally)
+- Rust and Cargo (only if compiling smart contracts locally)
-- Stellar CLI (Only if deploying to official Futurenet/Testnet)
+- Stellar CLI (only if deploying to official Futurenet/Testnet)

 ### 1. Install Dependencies
 ```bash